YawHB/Supeo_frontend/README.md

 # Supeo Frontend Repository

-Developing a time management system — a microservice for Supeo’s current software solution.
+Developing a time management system for our final project in collaboration with Supeo

 This tutorial will guide you through how to install and run the application for both frontend and backend.